kingluddite/web-dev-notes/js/angular1/04-services.md

   - But the `response` is being returned after it has already created the **todos** variable
   - So the `$scope.todos` variable is undefined since the data is received after is has been created

-We fix this by changing:
+We fix this by changing: THIS IS UNCLEAR.
+Make more clear!!!

 ```js
 this.getTodos = function() {